 Early career salaries of $36,487 and mid-career salaries of $62,209 are normal for a graduate with a Film, Video & Photographic Arts degree.
 Check out the very best Film, Video & Photographic Arts degree programs inside the state.

 Next you'll find the very best universities and colleges in Illinois for studying Film, Video & Photographic Arts.
 Our ranking methodology includes only Illinois colleges and universities and ranks them according to things like graduate salaries, accreditation, educational quality, and more.

 Student success after graduation is very important at DePaul University, and graduates usually leave the university with total debt much lower than the average.
-The campus at this school is extremely diverse and is represented by students from over 46 states and territories and at least 47 countries.
+This school is thought to be an excellent decision for those in the military.
 Take a virtual tour to explore more about DePaul's campus.

 Columbia College - Chicago is a good decision for individuals interested in a Film, Video & Photographic Arts major.
-With 359 students enrolled, film is quite a popular major at Columbia College - Chicago.
+This is a fairly common subject of study at Columbia College - Chicago, with 22.2% of undergrads enrolled in it.
 Positioned in Chicago, Illinois, this college is a very good final choice for students who enjoy the thrills of a substantial city.

 Southern Illinois University Carbondale is a wonderful decision for students pursuing a Film, Video & Photographic Arts degree.
 Located in Carbondale, Illinois, this university is a good choice for students who thrive in a city atmosphere.

 Study hard for your SAT; the standard score of applicants to SIUC is 1,070.
 The student body at this school is really diverse and welcomes students from across 31 states and territories and at least 45 countries.
 Where is SIUC really succeeding?
 Look into all of the school rankings.